January 23, 2017

 When viewing the data, your managers will find things like the slow moving products that should be eliminated from your purchasing.
 It will highlight the hot things where the money you just saved on the slow movers can make you more money.
 You will be certain that the inventory placed in the proper place in each store.

 It will monitor revenue impacting details like customer counts, cash over/short, voids, and returns, all of which will flag when problems may be starting.
-Human monitoring may not observe it to be a problem right away if $50 a week loss was coming in at only $2.50 a shift.
-If you can find solve revenue burning problems early, you minimalize their impact to your bottom line.
+Human monitoring may not observe it to be a problem right away.
+For example, if $50 a week loss was coming in at only $2.50 a shift.
+You want to find revenue problems early.
+As such, you fix their impact to your bottom line right away.